ChackDan/PStemp/Add-AzureRmServiceFabricNodeType.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group.
+Name of the resource group.

 ```yaml
 Type: String